ClusterHQ/flocker/docs/config/zfs-configuration.rst

 In order to do this, append the contents of the :file:`/root/.ssh/id_rsa.pub` file on each node to the :file:`/root/.ssh/authorized_keys` file on each node.
 This will need to be completed for all nodes, creating the :file:`authorized.keys` file if necessary.

 If you add or remove nodes from the cluster, you will need to ensure that these files are kept in sync.

-You will also need to ensure that the firewall allows access to TCP port 22 on each node from the every node's IP addresses.
+You will also need to ensure that your firewall allows the IP address of every node in the cluster to access TCP port 22 on each node.

 To test that the SSH authentication as root is working between nodes, log into a node as root, and run: